 Mini-Case Report is an individual work.
 Students can talk to and work with others or work individually.
 However, the submission must be individual.
 Each student must individually log into Avenue and submit each component of the mini-case report on the due dates in the table below.
 The detailed instructions will be posted in Avenue.
-Failure to submit either of the two required components (on Oct 1 and Nov 22, as indicated below) will result in zero grade for the mini-case report.
+Failure to submit either of the two required components (on Sept.
+30 and Nov.
+22, as indicated below) will result in an overall zero grade for the mini-case report.